SanthiyaMeganathan/DeGov/README.md

 - **Create Communities**: Start new communities with custom names and descriptions
 - **Create Proposals**: Submit proposals within communities you're part of
 - **Vote on Proposals**: Cast votes on active proposals
+- **Persistent User Data**: All your actions are saved and persist across sessions
+- **Wallet-Specific Storage**: Each MetaMask account maintains separate data
 - **My Community**: Manage communities you've joined and track their activity
 - **My Proposals**: Monitor all proposals you've created across communities
 - **My Votes**: Review your complete voting history and track outcomes